-The Individuals with Disabilities Education Act (IDEA) is a federal law that establishes how states and public agencies provide early intervention, special education, and related services to children with disabilities.18 Part B of IDEA focuses on children 3-21 years, whereas Part C serves age birth to 2 years.
+The Individuals with Disabilities Education Act (IDEA) is a federal law that establishes how states and public agencies provide early intervention, special education, and related services to children with disabilities.
+Part B of IDEA focuses on children 3-21 years, whereas Part C serves age birth to 2 years.

 Holly Ridge Center is the county's IDEA Part C provider.
 Their Infant Toddler Early Intervention Program (ITEIP) is part of the Department of Social and Health Services (DSHS) Division of Developmental Disabilities (DDD).
 ITEIP provides early intervention services including family resources coordination for eligible children age 0 to 3 years.
-During fiscal year 2018-19, there were 700 referrals to the Holly Ridge ITEIP.19 Holly Ridge had seen a steady increase in the number of referrals each year from 2011-12 to 2016-17, followed by a slight decrease in 2017-

-18. This year (2018-19) was again a slight increase from the previous year and higher than any year since at least 2003-04 (Figure 29).
-Children aged 0 to 1 year consistently comprise the fewest inquiries, accounting for an average of one-fourth of all inquiries historically and were about 22% in 2018-19.
-More than a third (37%) of the children served in 2018-19 had Medicaid, and another third (34%) were covered by military insurance.
+During fiscal year 2020-21, there were 459 referrals to the Holly Ridge ITEIP.
+Holly Ridge had seen a steady increase in the number of referrals each year from 2011-12 to 2016-17, followed by a slight decrease in 2017-18 and an increase in 2018-19.
+This year (2020-21) was decrease from the previous year and lower than any year since at least 2006-07 (Figure 29).
+Children aged 0 to 1 year consistently comprise the fewest inquiries, accounting for an average of one-fourth of all inquiries historically and were about 23% in 2020-21.
+More than a third (36%) of the children served in 2020-21 had Medicaid, and more than a quarter (29%) were covered by military insurance.

 Figure 29.
-Referrals Made to Holly Ridge Infant Toddler Early Intervention Program by Age Group: 2003-04 to 2018-1919
+Referrals Made to Holly Ridge Infant Toddler Early Intervention Program by Age Group: 2003-04 to 2020-2119